 Between 03/01/2020 and 08/31/20, Barnacles again had zero reports, and 6 CFS that were reviewed.
 Two CFS were previously reviewed during the last CUP.
 One of the previously reviewed calls was counted for CUP.
 This call was for subjects loitering at the location.
 Even though they were not cited, the incident was considered an ABC and LA health order violation.
 The general manager of Barnacles had previously been warned regarding several patrons on the patio with drinks who did not order food.
-Of the 4 currently reviewed calls, 1 counted towards CUP.
-This incident found customers were drinking at the location.
-2 patrons, the owner and an employee were contacted and advised.
+Of the 4 currently reviewed calls, none were counted towards CUP.
+This call indicated that customers were drinking at the location.
+After further review, no violations were observed by the Police Department.
+The incident was discussed with the business owner.